Dear MendMeShop,

 Once the inflammation in your plantar fascia has been reduced, nourishing and strengthening the tissue in the plantar fascia and surrounding area is recommended.

 The plantar fascia receives a limited blood supply and this greatly reduces its natural ability to heal itself.
-By treating your plantar fascia with Blood Flow Stimulation Therapy you can increase your body's blood supply to the foot and increase your body's natural healing power.
-In addition, the fresh blood flow whisks away dead cells and toxins that have built up from plantar fasciitis leaving the area clean and able to heal faster.
-Our Plantar/Spur Inferno Wrap® provides effective, non-invasive, non-addictive pain relief and healing with no side effects.
+By treating your plantar fascia with Circulation Boost via the Plantar TShellz Wrap®, you can increase your body's blood supply to the foot and increase your body's natural healing power.
+In addition, the fresh blood flow whisks away dead tissue and toxins that have built up from injured soft tissue.

-These conservative treatments are the most effective, pain-free way to treat plantar fasciitis.
-However, recovery time can be lengthy depending on your situation and commitment to treatment (6 weeks to 6 months or longer) is important.
+These conservative treatments are, in our opinion, highly effective, pain-free ways to treat plantar fasciitis at home.
+Recovery time can be lengthy depending on your situation so full commitment to treatment (6 weeks to 6 months or longer) is crucial.
 Avoidance of aggravating activities (any activity that involves repeated, impact of your heel on a hard surface such as jumping) and activity modification (pursuing less strenuous, weight bearing routines such as water exercises or biking) is recommended.

 Remember: We recommend that you consult your doctor and/or physiotherapist before using any of our outstanding products, to make sure they're right for you and your condition.